sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/rom_emulator.md

 This is a microfirmware application for the **SidecarTridge Multi-device**, designed to emulate a ROM cartridge for Atari computers, including the **Atari ST, STe, Mega ST, and Mega STe**.

+{: .note }
+A list of available ROM files can be found in the [ROMs repository](https://sidecartridge.com/roms/).
+In a standard ROM emulation setup, ROMs can be downloaded directly using the **[D]ownload** option in the setup screen.
+When using headless autorun mode, ROM files must typically be copied manually to the microSD card from your computer.

 <details open markdown="block">
   <summary>
     Table of contents